Medicines & Supplements A to Z > Aripiprazole

 CHINESE NAME: 阿立哌唑

-COMMON BRANDS IN HONG KONG: Abilify 安立復, Abilify Maintena (long-acting injection)
+BRAND NAME(S) IN HONG KONG: Abilify 安立復, Abilify Maintena (long-acting injection)

 What is Aripiprazole for?

-Aripiprazole belongs to the class of medications called second generation antipsychotics.
+Aripiprazole belongs to the class of medications called second-generation antipsychotics.
 It blocks the actions of dopamine and serotonin which are responsible for our moods.
-Aripiprazole is commonly used for treating bipolar disorder, depression and schizophrenia.
+Aripiprazole is commonly used for treating bipolar disorder, depression, and schizophrenia.

 How to use it?